ekamperi/ekamperi.github.io/_posts/2021-04-14-longest-non-repeating-substring.md

 ### The horrible solution

-My first attempt resulted in this readable yet completely horrible, complexity-wise, solution.
+My first attempt resulted in the following, I think, readable yet completely horrible, complexity-wise, solution.
 The `rep()` function is good actually, and we will be using it in the other solutions as well.
-It uses a dictionary to keep track whether a character has been already seen inside a substring.
+It makes use of a dictionary to keep track whether the next character has been already seen inside a substring.
 It has the advantage that we iterate only once the substring, so it's $$\mathcal{O}(N)$$ time complexity.
-If we had used a nested loop to seek for repeating characters, that would lead us to $$\mathcal{O}(N^2)$$ complexity, and we haven't even started!
+Had we used a nested loop to seek for repeating characters, that would lead us to $$\mathcal{O}(N^2)$$ complexity from the get go!
+So, the following algorithm starts with the full string and checks whether it has any repeating characters in it.
+If it doesn't, then this is the longest substring of length N!
+Return its length and we are done.
+If it has repeating characters though, we slice it into two N-1 substrings, and return the max length of the two substrings.

 {% highlight python %}
 {% raw %}